Svary6/OpenUtau-TexTo/README.md

 For complete instructions, visit the Complete TexTo github page.

 This OpenUtau version has a Kasane Teto voicebank included, manually tuned to sound a little better, which i've not completely succeeded in.
 OpenUtau-TexTo is meant to be used ONLY with Kasane Teto and ONLY for the purpose of using it as a way to use Complete TexTo.
 For any other use, it may or may not work, but it is specifically tailored for speech to text to speech.
+If you wish to tweak the voicebank yourself, open the OpenUtau folder -> Singers -> Japanese Kanji -> Presamp.ini and edit that, although i don't recommend doing this without a tutorial or something.

+Now for the step by step:

 Upon launch, select New Project -> Select Singer -> Classic -> Bunch of Japanese characters